nodejs/node/doc/guides/usage-of-primordials-in-core.md

 node --expose-internals -r internal/test/binding
 ```

-## Contents of primoridals
+## Contents of primordials

 ### Properties of the global object

-Objects and functions on global objects can be deleted or replaced.
-Using them
+Objects and functions on the global object can be deleted or replaced.
+Using
-from primordials makes the code more reliable:
+them from primordials makes the code more reliable:

 ```js
 globalThis.Array === primordials.Array; // true